EoghanDelaney/pands-project/README.md

 ## How to run the code?
 Once the download is complete we can now run the Python code.
 In order to do this, we must have an up-to-date Python 3 package installed, along with a number of essential Python modules.
-Navigate to the www.python.org url and download the latest version of Python 3, by following the instructions on the website.
+Navigate to the www.Python.org url and download the latest version of Python 3, by following the instructions on the website.
 Once complete open the command line, use the pip install command for the below modules.

     • Pip install Numpy
     • Pip install Pandas
     • Pip install Seaborn
     • Pip install Skit-learn

-These packages are used as part of the python script.
-Once complete, navigate to the location where the python script is saved.
+These packages are used as part of the Python script.
+Once complete, navigate to the location where the Python script is saved.
 To execute the script use the below command followed by enter.

     Python iris_data_investigation.py